BunningsWarehouseOfficial/BunningsWarehouseOfficial/README.md

 LinkedIn: [@kristian-rados](www.linkedin.com/in/kristian-rados/) <br>
 Email: kristianrados40@gmail.com

   ⚠ *Due to the stressful nature of university assignments, their repos below have lacklustre documentation.
-However, each one will have an assignment specification in the form of a PDF or MD file.
+However, each one should have an assignment specification in the form of a PDF or MD file.
 A quick skim read or ctrl+F search should clear up any confusion.*

 <!---
 BunningsWarehouseOfficial/BunningsWarehouseOfficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.